datocal/nolocal/docs/docs/02 - Developer Guide/02 - Adding commands.md

 ---
-sidebar_position: 1
+sidebar_position: 2
+id: adding
 ---

 # Adding commands

-# Registering commands
+## Registering commands
 To make a command available in the server it's needed to register it in the discord API.
 It can be registered as a global or a specific server command.

 This process is not automated, as the time of writing this, the process is as simple as to make a POST request with the command specification.
 You can check the specific documentation [in the following link](https://discord.com/developers/docs/interactions/application-commands#slash-commands)

-# Programming slash commands
+## Programming slash commands

 Adding commands is pretty straightforward.